yujinred/A-Star-Search-on-TSP/README.md

 This mode allow you to specify which input you want to give to the algorithm.
 You can choose from a list within randTSP folder.

+This returns the number of nodes expanded and the solution to the specified problem.

 Run these two commands from your shell.
 ```
 * make ui